In Formby and Online via Zoom

 About Me

 Hello!
 I'm Ruth.
-As a psychotherapist and certified postnatal doula, I specialize in working with new parents like you.
+As a psychotherapist and certified postnatal doula, I specialise in working with new parents like you.
 I understand first-hand how difficult the postnatal period can be because I have lived experience of postnatal anxiety and depression.
-Counselling turned my parenting journey around; it wasn't always easy but it was definitely worth it.
-It helped me make my peace with not being the perfect parent.
-I now know myself really well and have the tools to ground myself when the big feelings threaten to descend.

 How Can Counselling Help?

-Life is often anything but straightforward.
+Life with small children is often anything but straightforward.
 However, modern society prizes independence and capability so we are often expected to just get on with things or to ‘grin and bear it’, which can make things worse.
 How many times have you pasted on a smile as you walk into a baby group when you really want to cry or your anxiety is through the roof?
-Counselling provides a safe space to be yourself and to explore the good, the bad and the ugly of your experience.
+Counselling provides a safe space to be yourself and to explore the good, the bad and the ugly within your experience.

 My counselling room is a judgment-free zone where you are allowed to say the things that you can’t say anywhere else.
-While family and friends might panic or go into 'fix-it' mode when you try to be honest about your experience, my clients tell me that I have a calm, reassuring presence that gives them permission to tell it like it is.
+While family and friends might panic or go into 'fix-it' mode when you try to be honest about your experience, my clients tell me that I have a calm, reassuring presence that gives them permission to tell it like really it is.

 My aim is to help you to develop more self-compassion as you explore who you are now and what you want and need in life.
-My sessions will empower you to own your experiences and feelings so that you feel able to make decisions and can find the best way forward for you without worrying about what other people think.
+My sessions will empower you to own your experiences and feelings so that you feel able to make decisions and find the best way forward for you without worrying about what other people think.

 My approach to therapy is integrative, which means that I draw on a range of counselling theories and tools.
 Broadly, I'll ensure that you feel safe in the counselling room so that you can be open and honest.
-I'll also help you to make sense of your patterns and take into account outside factors (e.g. your family, work or wider society) that might be affecting your mental health so that you can change things that aren't working for you.
+I'll also help you to make sense of your patterns and take into account outside factors (e.g. your family, work or wider society) that might be affecting your mental health so that you can make decisions about the things

 People come to me for help with a wide range of issues.